Forgot your password?

 I suppose I was meant to be a shepherd.

 My two little lambs grew.
 Presently there were more lambs.
 My father taught me to shear them as they grew bigger.
 I found out the lore of the sheep herder for myself.
 It was pleasant on the hillsides with the tinkle of the weather's bell, and the flock grew apace.

 Ah, how I remember those long afternoons, with the clouds drifting lazily above me, the pleasant drowsy sound of the sheep as they grazed peacefully around me.

 It was a lazy life, but a good one.
-I could laze away the afternoons securely, laughing to think of my burly brother toiling away in the sun-baked fields, fighting his eternal battle with the earth for his sustenance.
+I could laze away the afternoons securely, laughing to think of my burly brother toiling away in the sun-baked fields, fighting his eternal battle with the earth for

 I built my own hut down the hillside above the homeplace.
 I lived a pleasant, solitary life.
 Sometimes my mother and my father would toil up the hill to visit me, bring me cakes of millet or deep jars of sweet wine from my brother's grapes.

 FATHER: Well, son, you're doing fine with the sheep.